 - Create a mound of flour then make a large well in the middle.
 Pour all of the eggs, the egg yolk and the salt in the well.

 - Use a fork to break up and beat the eggs in the center while gradually pulling in flour from the sides.
 Continue to gradually bring more and more flour into the egg mixture until it is all combined well.
-If the eggs manage to break through the mound of flour, just do your best to pull it all together until a ball of dough forms.
+If the eggs manage to break through the mound of flour, no need to worry, just do your best to pull it all together until a ball of dough forms.

 - Work the dough with your hands until a soft ball of dough comes together.
 Cut the dough into 4 roughly even pieces.
-Work with one at a time while keeping the rest covered in plastic.
+Work with one quarter at a time while keeping the rest covered in plastic.

 - Once rolled as thin as possible.
 I try to roll it to the thickness of a few sheets of paper.
 Then take a sharp paring or chef’s knife or pizza cutter and cut long strips approximately ¼-½ inch wide across the dough.
 This is rustic so don’t worry about cutting perfectly straight lines.